openaq/aqi-hub/docs/indices/uk.md

 The United Kingdom’s Daily Air Quality Index (DAQI) accounts for five primary pollutants: PM2.5, PM10, O3, NO2 and SO2.
 The DAQI displays the air quality for the previous day.
 A forecast AQI also provides information on predicted pollutant levels for the next 5 days.

-The United Kingdom Department for Environment Food & Rural Affairs (DEFRA) has developed the Daily Air Quality Index (DAQI).
-Following a review, Defra and the Devolved Administrations replaced the older UK Air Quality Index with the Daily Air Quality Index (DAQI) in 2012 [^3].
+The United Kingdom Department for Environment Food & Rural Affairs (Defra) developed the Daily Air Quality Index (DAQI).
+Defra and the Devolved Administrations replaced the older UK Air Quality Index with the Daily Air Quality Index (DAQI) in 2012 [^3].

 ## Color scale